India defeated the Netherlands 5-2 in the first leg of the FIH Pro League - The Media Times

 A minute later in the fourth and final quarter, India made it 5-2 when Rupinder scored his second goal from another corner.

-In the 53rd minute, India scored another penalty corner through the sixth successful video guide, but Amit Rohidas failed to capitalize.
+In the 53rd minute, India scored another penalty corner through the sixth successful video guide, but Amit Rohidas was unable to capitalize.

 Less than two minutes from the final touchdown, the Dutchman scored an 11-yard corner, but a hit by Mink van der Verden saved the signaling Sreejesh.